Avoid A Lengthy Court Case With Mediation For Child Custody Concerns

 - Discussing visitation/parenting time with your child: Having an open and honest discussion with your child about how much time they want to spend with each parent is very important, especially for older children.
 Their wishes are an essential part of creating a fair plan.

 - Drafting a visitation/parenting time plan of your own: You probably have a vision of how you want visitation to go.
 Coming prepared with a well-thought-out parenting time plan can facilitate the mediation process.

-If you are asking that you or your spouse have supervised visitation/parenting time, make sure you have some sort of evidence to support why this request is necessary.
-In cases with a history of domestic violence, we often recommend clients handle divorce, custody, and parenting time issues in a court setting.
-However, we will do everything possible to respect your wishes and proceed with mediation for visitation/parenting time plans if you prefer to settle these issues out of court.
+If you are asking that you or your spouse have supervised visitation or parenting time, there must be evidence to support this request.
+In cases with a history of domestic violence, we often recommend that clients handle all divorce, custody and parenting time issues in a courtroom setting.
+However, we will do everything possible to respect your wishes and proceed with mediation if you prefer to settle these issues out of court.